Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 </table>

-Now about that nuance, which has to do with how supports work. **Stay within two tiles of a nearest mining support to avoid a cave-in\!** Look at the picture - the lantern on the ground marks the maximum safe distance at which you can stand and mine everything in your reach.
+Now about that nuance, which has to do with how supports work. **Stay within two tiles of a nearest mining support to avoid a cave-in!** Look at the picture - the lantern on the ground marks the maximum safe distance at which you can stand and mine everything in your reach.
 Even though supports technically hold 3 tiles of the ceiling, if you stand on